 - Speedy dispute resolution for the recovery of payment in the construction industry.

 - High level of enforcement.
-It allows the suspension of works or reduction in the rate
+It also allows the suspension of works or reduction in the rate of progress.

-- An Adjudicator has relevant expertise in a specific field.
+- An Adjudicator ought to have relevant expertise in the construction field.

 Disadvantages of CIPAA procedures: